jorenbroekema/currency-converter/README.md

 That would automatically add it to the `<select>` options.

 I would also consider this a bug since having the base currency in there is definitely to be expected.

+> Update: I had to update to a different API because rates api went down.
+This new API actually includes the base rate, so this is fixed.

 ### Use consistent CSS